ibm-cloud-docs/apps/tutorials/tutorial_byoc.md

  * See [What makes a good app?](/docs/apps?topic=creating-apps-best-practice) for best practices for creating apps.
  * You must have a Git source code repository from any of the following providers: GitHub, GitHub Enterprise, Git lab, BitBucket, or Rational.
  * If you plan to deploy your app to [{{site.data.keyword.cfee_full}}](/docs/cloud-foundry?topic=cloud-foundry-what-is-cloud-foundry), you must [prepare your {{site.data.keyword.cloud_notm}} account](/docs/cloud-foundry?topic=cloud-foundry-permissions).
+* If you plan to deploy your app to a Kubernetes or OpenShift cluster, you must create a cluster.
+For more information, see [Deploying apps to Kubernetes clusters](/docs/containers?topic=containers-app) or [Deploying apps in OpenShift clusters](/docs/openshift?topic=openshift-openshift_apps).
+* If you plan to deploy your app with Knative, you must first ensure that Knative is installed, and you must create a cluster.
+For more information, see [Setting up Knative in your cluster](/docs/containers?topic=containers-serverless-apps-knative#knative-setup).

 ## Creating an app with an existing repository
 {: #create-byoc}